bcgov/mines-digital-trust/docs/access.md

 - What credentials you want to issue or verify, and who grants you the authority
 - <a href="mailto:MinesDigitalTrust@gov.bc.ca?subject=Request Access to BPA">Email us now</a>

 **Step 3.
-We will perform a mannual identity check with the information you provide.
+We will perform a manual identity check with the information you provide.
 Once it's completed, you will soon receive an email from us with:**
 - A QR code invitation to connect your personal wallet with the Mines Digital Trust Team BPA (issuer of the Access VC)
-- An URL for you to log into your organization's BPA when you receive the Access AC
+- A URL for you to log into your organization's BPA when you receive the Access AC
 - What to expect next

 **Step 4.
 Scan the QR code from your personal wallet and accept the connection invitation.**